rogerlz/Doron-Velta/README.md

 | Screws | M5 x 60 | 6 | |
 | Screws | M3 Heat Inserts | 50 | |
 | Screws | Yes | Many | |

+## Changelog

+Apri 27, 2024 - I modified the Nema17 mounts to include a slot for an MR625 bearing and access to the pulley grub screw.
+I duplicated them to the bottom for those interested in doing AWD.
+A new bottom panel and a few missing chamfers were added.

 ## Thanks to